-Levi Altstaedter, L., & Doolittle, P. E. (2014).
+Levi Altstaedter, L., and Doolittle, P. E. (2014).
 Students’ perceptions of feedback.
 Argentinian Journal of Applied Linguistics.
 2(2), 59-76.

 Doolittle, P. E. (2014).
 Complex constructivism: A theoretical model of complexity and cognition.
 International Journal of Teaching and Learning in Higher Education, 26(2), 21-29.

-Ragan, E. D., Jennings, S. R., Massey, J., & Doolittle, P. E. (2014).
+Ragan, E. D., Jennings, S. R., Massey, J., and Doolittle, P. E. (2014).
 Unregulated use of laptops over time in large lecture classes.
 Computers and Education.
 78, 78-86.

-Watson, C. E., Terry, K.,& Doolittle, P. (2012).
+Watson, C. E., Terry, K., and Doolittle, P. (2012).
 Please read while texting and driving.
 In J. Groccia (Ed.), To improve the academy (vol. 31) (pp. 295-310).
 Bolton, MA: Anchor.

-Van Hover, S., Hicks, D., Doolittle, P., & vanFossen, P. (2012) Learning social studies: An evidence-based approach.
-In K. Harris, S. Graham, & T. Urdan (Eds.), American Psychological Association Educational Psychology Handbook (pp. 283-307).
+Van Hover, S., Hicks, D., Doolittle, P., and vanFossen, P. (2012) Learning social studies: An evidence-based approach.
+In K. Harris, S. Graham, and T. Urdan (Eds.), American Psychological Association Educational Psychology Handbook (pp. 283-307).
 Washington, DC: American Psychological Association.

-Adams, S., & Doolittle, P. (2012-2015).
+Adams, S., and Doolittle, P. (2012-2015).
 A self-assessment of evidence-based instructional practices and outcomes in STEM-related core courses for STEM majors and non-majors.
 National Science Foundation WIDER:EAGER ($300,000).
 Co-PI.

-Meehan, K., Doolittle, P., & Hendricks, R. (2008-2012).
+Meehan, K., Doolittle, P., and Hendricks, R. (2008-2012).
 Discrete steps to improve student comprehension of concepts from quantum mechanics and solid state physics and their application in electrical and computer engineering.
 National Science Foundation - Course, Curriculum, and Laboratory Improvement (NSF – CCLI) ($500,000).
 Co-PI.

-Matusevich, M., Doolittle, P., Hicks, D., & Ewing, D. (2003-2006).
+Matusevich, M., Doolittle, P., Hicks, D., and Ewing, D. (2003-2006).
 Teaching American history professional development.
 U.S. Department of Education: Teaching American History Grant. ($571,705).
 Co-PI on subcontract with David Hicks and Tom Ewing ($412,453).